ppbrown/ai-training/trainer/README.md

 See the "train_sd.sh" script for the vanilla version, or "train_t5.sh" for the fancier one.

-In theory the core loop could be modified for SDXL.
+In theory the core loop could be modified to work with SDXL.
 More work would be required to fit it for for any other model.

 Loosely speaking it uses the "diffusers" Pipeline methodology, at least in some places.